cabinetoffice/govuk-design-system-dotnet/README.md

 Warning: This is very much a work in progress!
 Only a subset of the components have been built and there is the possibility of breaking changes as we make bug fixes / add extra features.

 Please feel free to use this in your own project.
+You can see our [contributing guide here](CONTRIBUTING.md).

 If you do, please let us know, so we can avoid making changes that will cause problems for you.
 Email: James Griffiths [james.griffiths@softwire.com](mailto:james.griffiths@softwire.com)